Shut Up, Little Man!

-Shut Up, Little Man! is the title of audio vérité recordings of two argumentative and violent alcoholics, Peter J. Haskett and Raymond Huffman in San Francisco.
-Bananafish magazine arranged for a commercial release of the tapes in 1992.
+Shut Up, Little Man! is the title of bootleg "audio vérité" illicit recordings of two argumentative and violent alcoholics, Peter J. Haskett (1928-1996) and Raymond L. Huffman (1931-1992) in San Francisco.
+The recordings were initially distributed on cassette tape; Bananafish magazine arranged for a small commercial release in 1992.
+From 1994 through 1996 there were multiple failed attempts to obtain the rights to the recordings from Haskett.
+Beginning in 1999, the original recorders began pressing their own CD copies and selling them online.

 The recordings were made by "Eddie Lee Sausage" and "Mitchell D.", who lived in a bright pink apartment building at 237 Steiner Street (dubbed the "Pepto Bismol Palace") in San Francisco's Lower Haight district.
 Eddie Lee and Mitchell moved into the apartment in 1987, and discovered that their neighbors, Haskett and Huffman, argued nearly constantly, with Peter often shouting "shut up, little man!" at Ray.
 Eddie and Mitchell began tape recording the arguments, and distributing copies among their friends.
 Eddie Lee and Mitchell sometimes goaded Ray and Peter with prank telephone calls.

+Recording subjects

+Peter Haskett was a former advertising executive.
+He studied advertising at Northwestern University and worked on accounts for Alka-Seltzer, Carling Black Label beer, and Old Gold.
+Haskett became unable to work in 1972 due to major depressive disorder and moved in with Huffman, an unemployed alcoholic about whom little is known.
+The two enabled each others' drinking.

-In 1992, Huffman died of a heart attack brought on by colon cancer, pancreatitis, and alcoholism.
+In February 1992, Huffman died of a heart attack brought on by colon cancer, pancreatitis, and alcoholism.
+In November 1992, Haskett was severely physically abused by another roommate, Tony Newton, and made to leave his home; "Sausage" and "D" obtained a police interview with Haskett and posted it to their website.
 Haskett died in 1996 of liver problems due to alcoholism.